 Let’s take a look at how simple this work really is: A simple thought.
 A simple location.
-A simple use of the abundant free material.
-A simple story line.
+A simple use of abundant free material.
+A simple storyline.
 (Is that the hand of God?)
 A “relatively” simple physical task. (buckets of sand can be heavy after a while) A simple set of hand tools.
 A simple perspective.
 A simple camera.
 A simple sunny day or two is probably a stretch.

 But in reality, the only difficult part of this sculpture is the execution and the time it took to make it.
 Time, talent, and some serious determination is what made this work extraordinary along with a commitment to finish it.
 I imagine this took a great deal of time to create but it was worth it.
-However, how do you know that the artist hasn’t done these sculptures before and is a master at it.
+However, how do you know that the artist hasn’t done these sculptures before and is a master at it?
 He could be the person who does this kind of thing in his sleep.
-This could be his tenth sculpture in sand.
-How can you make assumptions about the task without really knowing anything more than what you see.
-For me this doesn’t matter.
+This could be his tenth sculpture in the sand.
+How can you make assumptions about the task without really knowing anything more than what you see?
+For me, this doesn’t matter.
 Even if this was the first time he or she ever did this and got lucky it’s still amazing.
 We discussed every possibility of this incredible work.